bipio-server/bipio/README.md

 #### Mounting Security Notes

 Be sure to answer 'yes' to the SSL question during setup to install a self signed SSL certificate.
 This will avoid any browser security restrictions when mounting your server via the hosted website.
 You *must* visit your bipio server in a browser first and accept the self signed certificate, or the mount may not work eg : `https://localhost:5000/status`

+The UI is a thin client which is loaded entirely into your browser.
+Once loaded you can reach any bipio server your browser can connect to without, for example from behind any firewall, VPN, or IP tunnel.

 ## Requirements